Stop The Clock On Septic Shock With The PALS Algorithm

 According to the Centers for Disease Control and Prevention (CDC), sepsis is an extreme bodily response to an infection.
 It occurs when an existing infection spreads through the blood and triggers an unusually strong immune response.
 Anyone can develop sepsis.
 The only prerequisite is an existing infection.

-For example, an infected tooth or wound may cause septicemia, an infection already by the blood.
+For example, an infected tooth or wound may cause septicemia, an infection already in the blood.
 As the infection continues, its effects begin to impact the bodily functions.
 The kidneys begin to fail, and the circulatory system becomes unstable.
 The lungs lose their ability to exchange oxygen, and the entire body falters.

 The simplest of infections could lead to sepsis when left untreated.
 Among children, the risk is greater, says HealthyChildren.Org.
 A child’s notion of invincibility puts them at risk for injury and accident.
 While parents can look for risks, not all are visible.
 Even when the best conditions are met, sepsis could still take hold.
 Basically, it boils down to treating infections before they spread and lead to additional health problems.